 BSEC's Notification requires a listed company to disclose in the Directors' Report, the list of shareholders holding ten percent or more voting interest in the Company.
 None of the shareholders hold ten percent or above shares in UCL.
-The shareholding status of all sponsor shareholders as of 31 December 2022 is given in Annexure - II, on page 48 of this Report.
-Composition of share holding is given in Annexure - III, on page 49.
+The shareholding status of all sponsor shareholders as of 31 December 2023 is given in Annexure - II, page 50 of this Report.

-THE PATTERN OF SHAREHOLDINGS
+THE PATTERN & COMPOSITION OF SHAREHOLDINGS

 The Authorized Capital of Union Capital Ltd. is BDT 2,000,000,000 divided into 200,000,000 ordinary shares of BDT 10.00 each.
 The paid-up Capital of the Company is BDT 1,725,738,430.00 divided into 172,573,843 ordinary shares of BDT 10.00 each.
-The shareholding pattern of the Company as at 31 December 2022 is shown in Annexure - V, on page 49 of this report as per BSEC Notification of dated 03 June 2018.
-As per requirement of listing regulations, the distribution schedule of shareholdings of the Company as on 31 December 2022 is given under Annexure - IV, on page 49 of this Annual Report.
+The shareholding pattern of the Company as at 31 December 2023 is shown in Annexure - III, on page 72 of this report as per BSEC Notification of dated 03 June 2018.
+As per requirement of listing regulations, the distribution schedule, pattern, composition, rangs of shareholdings of the Company as on 31 December 2023 are given under Annexure - III, Annexure - IV and Annexure - V, on page 51 of this Annual Report.